tigerkelly/froglog_gui/README.md

 The main screen above will display all of the log tables currently in the database on the left hand side.
 If you right click a table you get a popup menu to select Query, Purge, Create and Delete the table.
 Also if you double click a table name will query the table.

 In the popup menu the Purge, Create and Delete actions are password protected.
-The default password is _LetFroglogin2_, this can be changed and propable should be changed for your environment.
+The default password is _LetFroglogin2_, this can be changed and probable should be changed for your environment.

 The password is stored in a .ini file called froglog.ini in the working directory.
 The password is stored as a sha256 sum of the password.
 Use the script call froglogpwd or you can change it by hand by editing the froglog.ini file and replacing the adminPassword key/value pair with the output of the sha256sum program.